History of Korea: Goguryeo

-Goguryeo was founded in 37 BC by Jumong (posthumously titled as Dongmyeongseong, a royal given title).
+Goguryeo was founded in 37 BC by Jumong (posthumously given the royal title Dongmyeongseong).
 Later, King Taejo centralized the government.
 Goguryeo was the first Korean kingdom to adopt Buddhism as the state religion in 372, in King Sosurim's reign.

 Goguryeo (also spelled as Koguryŏ) was also known as Goryeo (also spelled as Koryŏ), and it eventually became the source of the modern name of Korea.

 The 3rd and 4th centuries were characterized by territorial competition with the Chinese and Xianbei, resulting in both losses and gains.
 Goguryeo initiated the Goguryeo–Wei War by attacking a Chinese fortress in 242 in an attempt to cut off Chinese access to its territories in Korea.
 Cao Wei of the Three Kingdoms of China retaliated by invading and destroying Hwando in 244.
 This forced the king to flee with Cao Wei in pursuit and broke Goguryeo's rule over the Okjeo and Ye, damaging its economy.
 The king eventually settled in a new capital, and Goguryeo focused on rebuilding and regaining control.
 In the early 4th century Goguryeo once again attacked the Chinese (now Sima Jin) to cut off their access to Korea and this time succeeded, and soon afterward conquered Lelang and Daifang ending the Chinese presence in Korea.
 However Goguryeo's expansion led to confrontation with the rising Xianbeis.
 The Xianbeis devastated Goguryeo's capital in the mid 4th century and the king retreated.
 Goguryeo eventually regrouped and began striking back in the late 4th century by King Gogukyang, culminating with the conquests of Gwanggaeto the Great.

 Goguryeo reached its zenith in the 5th century, becoming a powerful empire and one of the great powers in East Asia, when Gwanggaeto the Great and his son, Jangsu, expanded the country into almost all of Manchuria, parts of Inner Mongolia, parts of Russia, and took the present-day city of Seoul from Baekje.
 Goguryeo experienced a golden age under Gwanggaeto and Jangsu, who both subdued Baekje and Silla during their times, achieving a brief unification of the Three Kingdoms of Korea and becoming the most dominant power of the Korean peninsula.
 Jangsu's long reign of 79 years saw the perfecting of Goguryeo's political, economic and other institutional arrangements.